PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/edit-group.md

 This is an input for the discount, only numbers can be used, by default the input is: "0.00".
 When trying to save with anything other than numbers, an alert will show: "The discount value is incorrect (must be a percentage).

+When a discount is added, it appears below the button, and has a "Delete" button, when pressed removes the

 6) Authorized modules:

 In this section all the possible modules on the shop are listed, all of them have toggle switches, by default they are all set to: "Yes".